Desert landscapes, rainbow mountains, cultural villages, and some of the best food in Argentina, Salta and Jujuy have it all.

 May it inspire your own northwestern adventure.

-NOTE: There has been damage to some of the routes mentioned in this itinerary this summer (2024).
-I highlight them below above the map of my route.
+NOTE: There has been damage to some of the routes mentioned in this itinerary (updated 2024).
+I highlight them below above the map of my route and in relevant parts of the itinerary.
 Keep this is mind when planning your route if traveling in the immediate future.

 QUICK NOTE: This post contains affiliate links and Sol Salute may receive a commission for purchases made through these links, at no extra cost to you.